Azure/Enterprise-Scale-for-AVS/terraform/vmware/avs-network-and-vm-creation/README.md

 ## Topology Diagram
 ![Network Topology](assets/AVS.jpg)
 ## Usage
-1. Copy sample.tfvars.bck to variables.tfvar.
-You can also use terraform.lup01.tfvars as a starting point for populating your tfvars.
+1. Copy `sample.tfvars.bck` to `variables.tfvar`.
+You can also use `terraform.lup01.tfvars` as a starting point for populating your tfvars.
 ```dotnetcli
 cp sample.tfvars.bck variables.tfvars
 ```
-2. Replace sample values in variables.tfvars with your environment values
+2. Replace sample values in `variables.tfvars` with your environment values
 3. Initialize terraform
 ```dotnetcli
 terraform init